Analysing Exosome Biology Enables Breakthrough Diagnostic Solutions

 Untargeted characterisation has lots of variability, is very costly and offers low throughput.
 In contrast, targeted characterisation is more accurate and cost-efficient, but requires the prior knowledge of the biomarker target (which has been poorly explored to date).
 Additionally, advanced targeting systems nevertheless have a relatively low throughput.
 Lastly, isolation and characterisation generally require highly technically qualified personnel supported by expensive and specialised R&D equipment.

-For the optimisation of disease-related exosome isolation, Mursla validated proprietary tissue-of-origin markers facilitating the removal of most exosomes from healthy organs and other contaminants.
+For the optimisation of disease-related EV isolation, Mursla Bio validated proprietary tissue-of-origin markers facilitating the removal of most EVs from healthy organs and other contaminants.
 In order to achieve ultrasensitive characterisation, it developed two systems: (i) a proprietary multi-omics sequencing workflow for untargeted biomarker discovery and (ii) a novel patented system for the ultrasensitive validation of targeted biomarkers.
-Lastly, for high throughput clinical use, Mursla developed a workflow that can be used in 96 well plate formats, which are standard in any biolab.
+Lastly, for high throughput clinical use, Mursla Bio developed a workflow that can be used in 96 well plate formats, which are standard in any biolab.
 These workflows are supported by innovative machine learning methodologies to manipulate large amounts of data and improve its test predictions.

 In conclusion, I believe that this decade will provide breakthrough diagnostics solutions and transform chronic-disease management such as cancer or neurodegenerative disease.
-My next blog story will discuss the specific clinical steps to have this available for everyone.

 About me